-SOCI 1000 Introduction to Sociology II, OR
+Prerequisites: SOCI 1000 Introduction to Sociology II, OR SOCI 1002 Introduction to Sociology I

 This course on Industrial Sociology focuses primarily on the broad societal context within which the firm operates as countries of the Caribbean seek to adopt and establish industrial processes and practices in their productive activities especially in this era of revolutionary developments in information and telecommunications technology.
 It will seek to provide students with a clear understanding of the nature of work in the industrial setting and some understanding of the sociological principles that govern industrial society and the industrial workplace.
 It will therefore focus on the interrelationship of society and industry.